William758/ContentDisabler/README.md

 ## Changelog:

+v1.2.3 - Added an additional check to find and disable skills from some mods that weren't being detected before.

 v1.2.2 - Added Skin disabling.

 v1.2.1 - Added a safeguard against invalid config names preventing the game from loading.